revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 - Inside the build section, the main property of the options object defines the entry point of the application which in this case is `main.ts`.
 - `main.ts` is the entry point of the angular application.
-- The `main.ts` file creates a browser environment for the application to run, and, along with this, it also calls a function called bootstrapModule, which bootstraps the application.
+- The `main.ts` file creates a browser environment for the application to run, and, along with this, it also calls a function called bootstrap module, which bootstraps the application.
 These two steps are performed in the following order inside the `main.ts` file:

 ![image](https://user-images.githubusercontent.com/103101208/185569651-35a2ba9f-73fc-43c6-8548-0a24daac640b.png)
 - In the above line of code, `AppModule` is getting bootstrapped.
 - The `AppModule` is declared in the `app.module.ts` file.
 This module contains declarations of all the components.
-- Below is an example of `app.module.ts` file:
+- Below is an example of the `app.module.ts` file:

 ![image](https://user-images.githubusercontent.com/103101208/185569778-9ff0d34a-b0e2-4701-a1db-21919ebd3ad7.png)

 - As one can see in the above file, `AppComponent` is getting bootstrapped.
-- This component is defined in `app.component.ts` file.
+- This component is defined in the `app.component.ts` file.
 This file interacts with the webpage and serves data to it.
-- Below is an example of `app.component.ts` file:
+- Below is an example of the `app.component.ts` file:

  ![image](https://user-images.githubusercontent.com/103101208/185569886-8ca076a7-6633-4d61-beb5-0d673014b347.png)